DayronTorresYegua/DiscordBot/README.md

 ## Motivation

-## Why Jinhsi
+## Why Jinhsi?

-- It is simple, the name Jihsi comes from one in game character
+- It is simple, the name Jihsi comes from one in game character.

 ## How to install

-- First of all you will need a discord account
+- First of all you will need a discord account.

-- Then you have to go to a discord server where you have administrator permissions
+- Then you have to go to a discord server where you have administrator permissions.

-- To install the discord bot you will needd the invitation link:
+- To install the discord bot you will need the invitation link:

 ```
 https://discord.com/oauth2/authorize?client_id=1332374346294886470&permissions=0&integration_type=0&scope=bot